/

 That is the lens that matters.

 If screening volume is overwhelming the team, the priority is reducing manual review without losing consistency.
-If process discipline is the issue, Greenhouse usually fits better.
+That is where conversational screening matters more than another ATS.
+If process discipline is the issue and you already have recruiting ops capacity, Greenhouse can still be a workable system of record.
 If the team wants ATS and CRM in one system, LeverTRM makes more sense.
 If outbound sourcing drives hiring, Gem and SeekOut are stronger bets.
 If the hard part is technical evaluation, HackerRank, Codility, and Karat each solve a different problem, from automated testing to live interview execution.

 AI adds value in narrow, practical ways.
 It can handle first-pass screening, scheduling, outreach support, and workflow triggers.
 It does not replace recruiter judgment, hiring manager calibration, or a defensible decision process.
 Teams get the best results when automation handles repeatable work and people stay close to evaluation criteria, candidate experience, and final decisions.